 For Michelle, online classes offer unique opportunities for learning and also expand access to education to students, who, because of scheduling, family commitments or disabilities, might not be able to manage a brick-and-mortar classroom.
 We asked her to share some of her tips for creating online classes with a human touch that work as well, if not better, than traditional college classes.
 Here’s what she had to say:

 For example, when Michelle plans her professional development courses, she’ll often include an assessment where instructors create videos.
 These assignments give her deeper understanding of the instructors’ abilities to select appropriate topics or choose images and music that match the message they want to convey.
-At the same time, learners are given room for creativity and self-expression, as in this video created by Dr. Jaime Hannans in one of Michelle’s professional development sessions at CSU Channel Islands:
+At the same time, learners are given room for creativity and self-expression, as in the video below.

-- Don’t be a robot.
 For Michelle’s online classes, she films a weekly video in which she appears on screen.
 “Part of it is just being more than text on screen, so bringing in a video created with Animoto is a way that shows I’m a real person.
 And using images with music can really evoke this sense of caring.”
-For instance, here’s a video Michelle created when she was teaching a class on the history of still photography.
-The video introduces the class, while at the same time showing her warmth and personality as an instructor.

 In addition to her weekly videos, Michelle makes sure to keep a constant social presence online, using online discussions, commenting on student work, and other online connections to let students know she’s a real person who’s there to help.

-- Decide what you want to do and find tools to do it online.
 For Michelle, “I think the first point is ask yourself: what is it you’re trying to do?
 If you’re looking to bring your students together to interact, then that has to be part of the tool.”
-If you want to preview a new unit or explain a concept, Michelle thinks video can be a good way to convey the information you want to share, especially if you want to make an emotional connection with students
+If you want to preview a new unit or explain a concept, Michelle thinks video can be a good way to convey the information you want to share, especially if you want to make an emotional connection with students.
+Check out the example below, which introduces a course with plenty of information and text that gives a sense of the intructor's personality.

 How are you inspiring your online learners?
 Let us know in the comments below.